Flag Hardy space theory on Heisenberg groups and applications: Preliminaries on the Heisenberg group

-The space of Schwartz functions on $\Hn$ is written $\Schwartz(\Hn)$.
-This is the space of functions $f$ such that $p \oper{D} f$ vanishes at infinity for all polynomials $p$ on $\Hn$ and all left-invariant differential operators $\oper{D}$.
+The space of Schwartz functions on $\Hn$, written $\Schwartz(\Hn)$, is the space of functions $f$ such that $p \oper{D} f$ vanishes at infinity for all polynomials $p$ on $\Hn$ and all left-invariant differential operators $\oper{D}$.

 In the context of classical Hardy spaces, it is natural to focus on cubes rather than balls, and an analogous comment applies in our setting.
-There are various left-invariant distances in use on $\Hn$; the most common are the \emph{control (or Carnot--Carath\'eodory) distance} $d_c$, and the \emph{Kor\'anyi distance} $d_K$.
-We shall use the \emph{gauge distance} $d$, which is defined by setting
+There are various left-invariant distances in use on $\Hn$; the most common are the \emph{control (or Carnot--Carathéodory) distance} $d_c$, and the \emph{Korányi distance} $d_K$.
+We shall use the \emph{gauge distance} $d_{(1)}$, which is defined by setting

 where $\norm{{}\cdot{}}$ is given by